 The Vietnam War ran from 1959 to 1975.

-The spending required to fund this war is often cited as one of the key reasons for Nixon severing the last link of the US dollar to gold in 1971.
+The cost of funding the war is often cited as a key reason why President Nixon cut the last link between the US dollar and gold in 1971.

 Most Likely it is the Length and Severity of a War that Affects the Gold Price

-Therefore it may be that the key factor affecting gold and silver prices is the length and severity of a war.
+Therefore, the key factor affecting gold and silver may be the length and severity of a war.

-What Might We Expect if a War Between Israel and Hamas and Now Iran Expands?
+What Might We Expect if a War Between Israel and Iran Expands?

-Any short skirmish between Israel and Iran would likely go the way of many of these other shorter term wars.
+Any short skirmish between Israel and Iran would likely follow the pattern of other short-term conflicts.

-That being gold and silver prices would rise as the war initially breaks out, then correct back down after a short period of time.
+That means gold and silver prices might spike when the war first breaks out, but then pull back shortly after.

-As a comparison, the ongoing war between Russia and Ukraine did not appear to have a major impact on the price of gold through to late 2023.
-In US dollar terms the price of gold in October 2023 was still no higher than it was in February 2022.
-However as with the Vietnam war the impacts caused by higher inflation may not appear until some years down the track.
-Perhaps the run up in gold over the past 6 weeks is a reflection of these wars becoming more long lasting?
+As a comparison, the ongoing Russia–Ukraine war didn’t appear to have a major impact on gold prices through to late 2023.
+In USD terms, the gold price in October 2023 was still no higher than it was in February 2022.
+However, as with the Vietnam War, the effects of higher inflation may not show up until years later.

-Geopolitical tensions in the Middle East can indeed lead to increased demand for gold, as investors seek safe haven assets.
-Historically, wars in the region have caused gold prices to fluctuate.
-While the short-term impact of the recent attack is uncertain, it’s important to remember that the long-term effects of wars on gold prices are complex and depend on a variety of factors.
+Geopolitical tensions in the Middle East can increase demand for gold, as investors look for safe haven assets.
+In the past, wars in the region have caused gold prices to move sharply.

 War on Terror and Gold Prices